Hitched in Maui Photography

 Documentation Required

-• Required if the divorce was finalized less than 30 days prior to picking up the license.
+Certified divorce decree (if applicable) is necessary only if the divorce was finalized less than 30 days prior to picking up the license, with a certified translation required if the decree is not in English.

-For more information, please check https://health.hawaii.gov/vitalrecords/marriage-licenses/ or contact the Maui Health Department: (808)-984-8210 or E-mail: doh.marriage@doh.hawaii.gov
+For more information on getting married in Maui, please check https://health.hawaii.gov/vitalrecords/marriage-licenses/ or contact the Maui Health Department at (808)-984-8210 or E-mail: doh.marriage@doh.hawaii.gov.

 Marriage License FAQ's